frietz58/frietz58.github.io/_posts/2019-09-27-postgres-backup-googledrive.markdown

 published: true
 toc: true
 toc_sticky: true
-teaser: "Learn how you can backup any Postgress database table into a GoogleDrive folder using two small scripts and the crontab"
+teaser: "Learn how you can backup any Postgress database table into a GoogleDrive folder using two small scripts and the crontab."
 ---

 <h2 id="motivation">Motivation and use case</h2>